runner.py switches

 Removes all sleeps.
 Resulting measurement data will be skewed.--dev-no-phase-stats

-Do not calculate phase stats.--dev-cache-build
+Do not calculate phase stats.--dev-no-save

 Checks if a container image is already in the local cache and will then not build it.
 Also doesn’t clear the images after a run.
 Please note that skipping builds only works the second time you make a run since the image has to be built at least initially to work.--dev-no-optimizations